Ahoy Heimatmole!

 Heimatmole_10-24_Florian Holzherr_5

 Our designs are not necessarily sculptures in a prime urban location.
 They are always about concepts of life.
-They are about how people imagine their future everyday life.
-Our aim is to convey to visitors a sense of fascination for the city, the space, the living, for the self-evident and the unmistakable.
+They are about how people envision their future everyday lives.
+Our aim is to convey to visitors a sense of fascination for the city, the space, living, the self-evident and the unmistakable.

 Heimatmole_10-24_Florian Holzherr_4